Green Smart House Solution - Max-i Fieldbus

 The Green Smart House Solution

 For many years, lighting in buildings has been implemented with simple point-to-point connections between wall switches and lamp outlets in the ceiling.
-This is easy to overlook and install by any electriciant, but it is very difficult to rebuild - especially in low energy houses with an unbroken vapor barrier between outer walls where it may be necessary to remove the ceiling.
-It is also very difficult and expensive to make green sustainable solutions and add even the simplest smart-house features like dimming.
+This is easy to overlook and install by any electriciant, which is very important, but it it has a lot of disadvantages:

 • Most dimmers can only control one lamp and therefore cannot replace a double switch.